-

 Transfer Training

-Teaches you and your family members how to promote safe transfers from floor to stand during play, from bed to chair to eat breakfast, from wheelchair to shower chair for hygiene, etc.
+We teach parents, caregivers, daycare teams, etc. how to carry out safe transfers from floor to stand during play, from bed to chair to eat breakfast, from wheelchair to shower chair for hygiene, etc. Transfer training helps increase your child's ability to fully participate in daily living.

 Gait Training

-May or may not include the use of orthotics, prosthetics, braces, or assistive devices.
+May or may not include the use of equipment such as orthotics, prosthetics, braces, or assistive devices.
+Gait training helps little ones participate in daily living to their full potential.

 Home exercise Programing

-Develop personalized programs for you to complete at home on the days you don’t have physical therapy.
-I keep all home programs under 30 minutes per day so they are easy to get done!
+We develop personalized programs for parents or caregivers to complete at home on the days you don't have therapy services.
+We are always available to communicate with parents between sessions if questions regarding your home program come up - therapy is a team effort!
+We keep all home programs under 30 minutes per day so they are easy to get done!

 Dynamic Movement intervention (DMI)